Table of Contents

 The way out of this mess is to make our social networks, and our society, smarter.
 Leadership today is helping our networks make better decisions.”

-I have used this map to see where I am and where I am to go.
+I have used this map to see where I am and where to go.

-I may be considered as an expert: low sharing, high sense-making.
-I want to go: high sharing, high sense-making – to become a catalyst.
+I may be considered an expert: low sharing, high sensemaking.
+But, I want to go: high sharing, high sensemaking – to become a catalyst.

-This is how I do so while using Seek > Sense > Share as detailed in this post.
+I use Seek > Sense > Share, as detailed in this post.